Ontario transforms into a winter wonderland, offering a breathtaking spectacle of frozen waterfalls that captivate visitors with their icy allure.

 3. Inglis Falls Conservation Area

 Considered one of the best falls in the area, Inglis Falls is one of three falls around Owen Sound.
-While beautiful any time of year, Inglis Falls is exceptionally stunning in the winter.
-See why it is one of the most visited falls within the area.
+While beautiful at any time of year, Inglis Falls is exceptionally stunning in the winter.
+See why it is one of the most visited falls in the area.

 4. Jones Falls